Testicular Pain: Causes, Complications, and Treatment

 Left testicular pain caused by a varicose vein is one of the more harmless pain and diseases of the testicles.
 One also speaks of varicocele pain.
 The intensity of the pain is rarely as high as that caused by an acute contusion or a serious condition such as epididymitis.
 Nevertheless, these testicular pains can be very annoying and can appear acutely and disappear again.
-It´s also common known as testicular pain that comes and goes.
+It is also commonly known as testicular pain that comes and goes.
 If the pain is caused by a varicocele, it is therefore very advisable to start the treatment of varicocele early on to avoid varicocele surgery.
 In this way, the pain can normally be relieved within a few days to weeks (severe cases) and also disappear completely.
-Using proven working testicular pain home remedy for varicocele pain is always advidable in cases of varicoceles.
-The physical varicocele symptoms are for example a dull / light pulling in the testicle or a general feeling of heaviness of the left testicle.
+Using proven working testicular pain home remedies for varicocele pain is always advisable in cases of varicocele.
+The physical varicocele symptoms are for example a dull/light pulling in the testicle or a general feeling of heaviness of the left testicle.
 Learn more about the different treatment options here on our website and in the Varicocele Treatment guide.
-Very good results can be achieved especially by wearing suitable underwear.
+Very good results can be achieved, especially by wearing suitable underwear.
 You can also read the blog post about suitable clothing and underwear for varicocele.

 Testicular Pain can be relieved by wearing the right underwear:

 Do you also repeatedly have an unpleasant feeling of heaviness / pulling in the scrotum?
 Would you like to do something about it, but do not know how?
 Then read on now.

 A very good solution for everyday life with varicocele is underwear, which slightly compresses the scrotum, so that testicle and varicocele are not directly exposed to gravity and at the same time blood circulation is improved.
 Thin fabric as used material provides good ventilation and cooling of the scrotum to its natural temperature of 33-35°C. Savana Underwear models improve blood circulation (through light compression) and protects the testicles from overheating (thin material).
 At the same time, healthy thermoregulation of the testicles can improve fertility.
 Click on the link below now and see if the underwear is currently still available in your size.